PCsuggest

 • HARDWARE

-Here in this tutorial, we'll discuss about how to easily disable IPv6 on Windows 10.
+Here in this tutorial, we'll discuss how to easily disable IPv6 on Windows 10.

-With IPv6 we have the capability to assign an unique IP address to every internet connected device.
-However sometimes improper IPv6 configuration leads to complication and security issue.
+With IPv6, we have the capability to assign a unique IP address to every internet connected device.
+However, sometimes improper IPv6 configuration leads to complication and security issue.

 Without further ado, let's jump into the main topic.